Microgynon 30

 - certain sedatives called barbiturates

 There are no food or drinks that interact with Microgynon 30.
-But remember that if you end up throwing up or getting diarrhoea from food or drinking too much alcohol, you can lose your protection.
+But remember, if you vomit or get diarrhoea from eating food or drinking too much alcohol, you can lose your protection from getting pregnant.

 -